Sxamoecode/CRUD-App/README.md

 ## Express JS

 ### How to install
-1. Open terminal and run *npm install* to install all dependencies
+1. Open terminal and run `npm install` to install all dependencies
-2. run <npm start> t start server
+2. run `npm start` to start server

 ### Features
 1. A simple CRUD app to perform GET, PUT, DELETE, and POST requests using the data.js array as an array database.